achilala/dbt-atp-tour/README.md

 A new file called `atp_tour.duckdb` should appear in the folder, and this is the `DuckDB` database file.
 The reason why `DuckDB` is my-go-to database is because it's very light, simple to setup and built for analytical processing.

-Before running `dbt` makes sure the `profiles.yml` file is setup corrently.
+Before running `dbt` make sure the `profiles.yml` file is setup corrently.
 The `path` in the file should point to your duckdb database and on mine it looks something like this `atp_tour.duckdb`.

 Test your connection and adjust your `profiles.yml` settings accordingly until you get a successful test.
 ```bash